 Facebook advertising is an inexpensive way for you to promote your business to your customers.
 Facebook is still the biggest and most subscribed social media channel in the world.
-While Instagram and Snapchat are making headway, they have a way to go to get to the billion user mark, so for now, it is still a smart and strategic move to keep Facebook as your advertising ally.
+While Instagram and Snapchat are making headway, they have a way to go to get to the 2 billion user mark, so for now, it is still a smart and strategic move to keep Facebook as your advertising ally.
 And conveniently, Facebook want you to advertise with them, and are constantly improving their offerings, insights and avenues to connect you with your potential clients.
-While debate may rage on about the nuancing of the Facebook algorithm and the restriction of organic reach to boost paid reach, the reality is that strategically using Facebook’s demographic limiting tools get you the best access to the people most likely to buy.
+Strategically using Facebook’s demographic limiting tools get you the best access to the people most likely to buy.
 In every other universe that is going to cost you money, a lot of money, and if you consider the costs of advertising in traditional media, your video or static image is going to reach many more targeted eyes for a fraction of the cost on Facebook.
 But how do you work out the spend and where to invest?
 This factsheet is your GPS for navigating through the many options Facebook has to offer.

 What the Acronym?
 CPC, CPM, CPL & CPA

 Facebook ads are a minefield of acronyms.
 Here are the key ones to help you navigate your way through to a strategy: